ymcui/LERT/README.md

 # LERT
-LERT: Linguistically-motivated Pre-trained Language Model
+LERT: A Linguistically-motivated Pre-trained Language Model (tentative)

+## News
+Something is on the way.
+Stay tuned and check back later.